Reecepbcups/cometbft/docs/docs/tutorials/02-go-built-in.md

 ---
-order: 6
+sidebar_position: 2
 ---

-# Creating an application in Go
+# Creating a built-in application in Go

 ## Guide Assumptions